 News & Events

-Coming in 2014 - All details to be sent to RITN as they become available
+2014 Events - All details to be sent to RITN as applicable and as they become available

 - Minneapolis radiological dispersion device (RDD) full-scale exercise (August 12-13)